Skip to contents

 When dosenorm = TRUE, the variable specified in dose_var (default = “DOSE”) needs to be present in the input dataset data.
 If dose_var is not present in data, the function will return an Error with an informative error message.

-plot_dvtime(select(plot_data, -DOSE),
+plot_dvtime(select(plot_data_pk, -DOSE),

-dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+dv_var = "ODV", col_var = "Dose and Food", cent = "mean",

 ylab = "Dose-normalized Conc. (ng/mL per mg Drug)", log_y = TRUE,